 - NCEAS has attracted projects pertaining to ecology from outside the natural sciences, most notably economics, philosophy, and sociology.

 - Areas of NCEAS inquiry stretch from genes to the biosphere.
-Examples of the diverse topics include climate change, infectious disease, economics, marine ecology and conservation.
+Examples of the diverse topics include climate change, infectious disease, ecosystem services, marine ecology and conservation.
 A range of specific NCEAS research projects are described in science and synthesis research.

 - NCEAS projects have received recognition in local, regional, national and international press including Science, Nature, The New York Times, the Los Angeles Times, National Public Radio, PBS, and other national media.